Royhzy/CDS524-Assignment-1---based-on-Reinforcement-Learning-Game-Design-where-Jie-Ge-searches-for-Ah-Wei/README.md

 In the following rounds, the agent will find the path faster and faster.

-When the episodes reach 2232 times, the agent can stably find the target endpoint position through the shortest path:
+When the episodes reach 2232 times, the agent can stably find the target endpoint position through the shortest path.